alexcarron/rock-estore/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+  The minimum viable product involves an ecommerce website which sells rocks.
+This website can be accessed by both admin and customer users by logging in to their respective accounts, the actions that a user can take is dictated by the account type they have (customer vs. admin).
+An administrator will be able to create new rocks, update the information pertaining to a rock, update stock and quantity of various rocks, delete rocks from the website and so forth.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._